MiladShafiee/DeepTransition/README.md

 # Deep Transition Repository #
- :tiger2:  This repository provides an implementation of the gap-crossing scenario in the following paper:
+ :tiger2: This repository provides an implementation of the gap-crossing scenario for the CPG-RL framework in the following paper:
 - Viability Leads to the Emergence of Gait Transitions in Learning Agile Quadrupedal Locomotion on Challenging Terrains Milad Shafiee, Guillaume Bellegarda, Auke Ijspeert

-## :hammer:  Installation (GPU and CUDA needed) ##
+##  :hammer: System requirements and Installation (GPU > 8GB and CUDA needed) ##
+ We need GPU and Cuda installed for running the Isaac Gym simulator.
+To train in the default configuration, we recommend a GPU with at least 8GB memory.
+  The code tested with GPU RTX-3070 (cuda-11.4) and  GPU RTX-4090 (cuda-11.7).
+Installation of Nvidia drivers and Cuda may take couple of hours depending on the hardware.
+  After having cuda installed and GPU ready, installation ideally will take less than 15 minutes:

 :floppy_disk: Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)

    - `virtualenv -p python3 DeepTransitionENV`
-   - `source {PATH_TO_VENV}/DeepTransitionENV/bin/activate`
+   - `source DeepTransitionENV/bin/activate`

-:page_facing_up: Run git clone on this repository and install dependencies:
+:page_facing_up:  Clone this repository and install dependencies:

 - `pip install -r requirements.txt`